-Glorious and invigorating as the revolution of 2011 was in Egypt, it did set this project back by more than a year, as ordinary life ground to a halt.
-At the same time, it was a reminder of the very topicality of Sayyid Darwish - his music and his message.
+Glorious and invigorating as the revolution of 2011 was in Egypt, the increasing chaos we have seen since then has set this project back significantly.
+At the same time, the revolution was a reminder of the very topicality of Sayyid Darwish - his music and his message.
 It was, after all, his songs which dominated the protests in Tahrir Square in Cairo and elsewhere.
-He would have been so proud to think that his songs provided the backdrop for the two most important popular uprisings in modern Egyptian history, namely the '1919' Egyptian Revolt against the British Protectorate and the Revolution of 25th January 2011.
+He would have been so proud to think that his songs provided the backdrop to the two most important popular uprisings in modern Egyptian history, namely the '1919' Egyptian Revolt against the British Protectorate and the Revolution of 25th January 2011.
 This was the theme I developed in the programme I wrote and presented for BBC Radio 4: Songs for Tahrir.

-This project is daunting in its scale and has already shown the inadequacy of my resources, but my work on it is unstinting.
-To those who had hoped to receive this album in 2012, I ask for their patience.
-Subject to attracting sufficient funding, the work should see light of day during 2013.
+This project is daunting in its scale and has already shown the inadequacy of my resources, but my work on it continues.
+To those who had hoped to have received this album by now, I ask for their patience.
+Subject to me being able to return to Cairo to complete the recording work, we hope the album will see the light of day during 2014.
 Those of you who have attended any of my recent concerts and workshops will, at least, already have had an introduction from me to the majesty of Darwish's music.

 Sayyid Darwish: National genius; official outcast